RalphHightower/RalphHightower/Photography/SolarEclipse.md

 | [6 reasons why the 2024 total solar eclipse could be the best eclipse for hundreds of years / Space](https://www.space.com/6-reasons-why-total-solar-eclipse-2024-could-be-the-best-eclipse-for-hundreds-of-years ) |
 | [What's the longest solar eclipse in history?
 (And how does the April 2024 total eclipse compare?) / Live Science](https://www.livescience.com/space/the-sun/whats-the-longest-solar-eclipse-in-history-and-how-does-the-april-2024-total-eclipse-compare ) |

-[^21]: I removed Scientific American from the primary link of links because it requires a subscription, which I don't have.<br />~~[The Science of 2024's Epic Solar Eclipse, the Last for a Generation / Scientific American](https://www.scientificamerican.com/article/the-science-of-2024s-epic-solar-eclipse-the-last-for-a-generation/ )~~
+[^21]: I removed Scientific American from the primary list of links because it requires a subscription, which I don't have.<br />~~[The Science of 2024's Epic Solar Eclipse, the Last for a Generation / Scientific American](https://www.scientificamerican.com/article/the-science-of-2024s-epic-solar-eclipse-the-last-for-a-generation/ )~~
 [^22]: [What are El Nino and La Nina?](https://oceanservice.noaa.gov/facts/ninonina.html )
 [^23]: A unique method to view the eclipse.